peruvianox/BatchOpenSim/README.md

 The batch script will convert these files to OpenSim format (.mot).

-BatchOpenSim will create a heirarchical structure containing data for each subject,
+BatchOpenSim will create a heirarchical structure containing data for each subject, containing: its file path, directory information, demographics, and trials completed.
 ![Subject View](https://github.com/peruvianox/BatchOpenSim/blob/master/Subject_view.png)

-and data for each trial performed by that subject.
+Going into the trials data, you can then see its folder, type, associated files, ground reaction forces, temporal spatial data, and other info)
 ![Trial View](https://github.com/peruvianox/BatchOpenSim/blob/master/Trial_view.png)

 #### Calibration and Coordinate System
 Within the ABL_OpenSim_Setup_Batch matlab script, you'll need your own force plate calibration files (lines 65-74), and set your own coordinate system conversions (lines 245-256).